-We are a non-profit community-based early detection and support center in Fort Worth that houses UT Southwestern’s Harold C. Simmons Comprehensive Cancer Center which provides chemotherapy, cancer imaging, and access to the latest clinical trials.
+We are a nonprofit, community-based early detection and support center in Fort Worth.
+We are part of UT Southwestern’s Harold C. Simmons Comprehensive Cancer Center, which is the only National Cancer Institute-designated center in North Texas.
 Moncrief Cancer Institute offers an exceptional level of academic medical expertise.
 The services we provide are:

 - Screening programs that help detect cancer at its earlier stages

 - Educational sessions to give you with the most current information